Plan Your Maryland Vacation

 Get in touch with the lives of great Americans like Harriet Tubman, Clara Barton and Thomas Stone.
 See historic places like Antietam and Fort McHenry where the very course of history was changed.
 Lose yourself in one-of-a-kind landscapes like Assateague, Sandy Point and Blackwater.
 History, culture, and the remarkable beauty of nature are at your fingertips in Maryland’s State and National Parks.
 If you’re up for a twist on the traditional family vacation and looking for an opportunity to explore Maryland’s great outdoors, consider the Maryland State Park Service's Park Quest adventure.

 In Maryland, you’ll find a vast variety of scenery while hiking beautiful state parks and local paths.
 Take a leisurely walk along the Calvert Cliffs State Park Red Trail through forested wetland—perfect for all ages.
 Here you’ll find access to a strip of beach on the Chesapeake Bay that offers views of the park’s namesake cliffs, as well as an abundance of ancient sharks’ teeth and other marine fossils that will make a collector out of anyone.
 Maryland’s portion of the Appalachian Trail extends for nearly 40 miles along the South Mountain ridge through Washington and Frederick counties.
 The fairly challenging ascent rewards hikers with multiple vistas, including Civil War battle sites and a stunning panoramic overlook of the Potomac River.
-Take the Swallow Falls State Park Loop, a 1.5-mile hike, in summer months to enjoy the river and pools surrounding the beautiful falls, which are the highest in Maryland.

 Whether your brand of pedaled pleasure is a quiet journey along a leafy bike path, an ambitious cross-country road trek, or a pulse-pounding plunge down a muddy mountain trail, Maryland has you covered.
 With hundreds of miles of mixed-use cycling trails, including numerous rails-to-trails conversions, you are never too far from biking bliss.